aburnley88/ISTA322/homework/ISTA322ASPChp3.md

 **11. What does the asp-validation-summary do?**

+It displays a list of validation errors when the view is rendered.
+The value for the asp-validation-summary attribute is a value from an enumeration called
+ValidationSummary, which specifies what types of validation errors the summary will contain.

 **12. Static content consists of content such as images, script files, style files, etc. In an ASP.NET Core application, what is the name of the folder that cotains static content?**

+The name of the folder that contains static content is wwwroot/js.

 **13. What is Bootstrap?
 Who developed Bootstrap?
 Is Bootstrap a proprietary package?
 If not, what is it?**

+Bootstrap is an open source CSS framework designed by Twitter.